About How The LIT Was Produced

 omission of words or terms which must be supplied only

-from the nature of the subject", what that means to me
+from the nature of the subject", it means to me

 terms which must be supplied from, and are implied from,